eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 * [mac_osx_release](https://ci.ros2.org/view/nightly/job/nightly_osx_release/lastBuild/testReport/rmw_cyclonedds_cpp/)
 * [windows_release](https://ci.ros2.org/view/nightly/job/nightly_win_rel/lastBuild/testReport/rmw_cyclonedds_cpp/)
 `CycloneDDS` has automated daily [Synopsys Coverity static code analysis](https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html) with public results that can be seen [here](https://scan.coverity.com/projects/eclipse-cyclonedds-cyclonedds). `CycloneDDS` defect density is 0.05 per 1,000 lines of code as of Aug 11th 2020.
 For comparison the average defect density of open source software projects of similar size is 0.5.
-There is no explicit documentation about the use of sanitizers in `CycloneDDS`, but it appears that the `USE_SANITIZER` build option can be used to enable address and thread sanitizers.
 In continuous integration, ASAN is enabled for some of the test matrix.
+The CI run includes address sanitizer runs, ergo, no PRs can be accepted that are not clean with respect to the address sanitizer.
 There do not appear to be any linters enabled for the `CycloneDDS` repository.

 ## Dependencies [5]